Miigget/migg-flashcards/.ai/api-plan.md

 ### 2.2 AI Flashcards Generation

 - **POST /api/flashcards/generate**
-  - Description: Generate flashcard candidates by submitting input text (up to 10,000 characters) to the AI service.
+  - Description: Generate flashcard candidates by submitting input text (from 100 to 10,000 characters) to the AI service.
   - Request Payload:
     ```json
     {